vudangRVC/rz-build-scripts-sst/ubuntu-headless-qt/README.md

-# RZG2L SBC board #
+# Ubuntu Core System development on RZG2L SBC board #
-This is the quick startup guide for RZG2L SBC board (hereinafter referred to as `RZG2L-SBC`).
+This is the quick startup guide for RZG2L SBC board (hereinafter referred to as `RZG2L-SBC`) to develop on Ubuntu headless (no Desktop environment support).

 The following sections will describe how to build this custom Ubuntu Core image and set up the development environment for the RZG2L-SBC.

 ## Status